MatinGhanbari/PulseCare/README.md

 # PulseCare
 Web-based application designed to visualize heart pulse data through an interactive and user-friendly interface.

+# How to run
+clone project and go to the project directory and execute this command:

+`docker compose up --build -d`

+# Screenshots
 PageName | ScreenShots
 --- | ---
 Index | ![image](https://github.com/user-attachments/assets/8258824c-18a9-4df9-a711-39f35a6ae98b)